snail-unamur/snail-website/content/publication/riquet-2021/index.md

 title: "Presentation abstract : A first case study about key socio-technical software indicators at Forem"
 abstract: "Identifying software maintainability risks is hard yet essential for large organizations like Forem.
 Such risks are, by nature, socio-technical, but the technical and social parts are usually considered separately, preventing managers from having a clear and complete view of the situation.
 More specifically, this presentation focuses on our recent study on the potential impact of staff turnover on code complexity.
 We performed a historical case study at Forem, the Public Service for Employment and Vocational Training in Wallonia (Belgium), counting 92 developers, including several external consultants hired to work fixed-term periods on specific projects."
 authors:
   - nicolas-riquet
   - xavier-devroey
   - benoit-vanderose
 tags:
-- Socio-technical Debt
+  - Socio-technical Factors
   - University Industry Collaboration
   - Mining Software Repository
 date: '2021-12-07'
 lastmod: '2021-12-03'
 featured: false